 To protect public health, state and federal agencies set maximum contaminant levels, maximum contaminant level goals or action levels for contaminants.
-Below are definitions of terms used in this report to help you understand the 2019 results.
+Below are definitions of terms used in this report to help you understand the 2020 results.

+nants.
+Below are definitions of terms used in this report to help you understand the 2020 results.
 Action Level (AL) The concentration of a contaminant that, if exceeded, triggers a treatment or other requirement that a water system must follow.
 Below Detection Limit (BDL) The concentration of a compound is less than the smallest amount that can be measured by the test method used.
 Maximum Contaminant Level (MCL) The highest level of a contaminant allowed in drinking water.
 MCLs are set as close to MCL goals as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. mg/L or ppm Milligrams per liter or parts per million (one penny in \$10,000) μg/L or ppb Micrograms per Liter or parts per billion (one penny in \$10,000,000) pCi/L Picocuries per Liter Maximum Residual Disinfectant Level Goal (MRDLG) The level of drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 Maximum Residual Disinfectant Level (MRDL) The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for the control of microbial contaminants.
+NTU Nephelometric Turbidity Units-Turbidity is a measure of the clarity of the water.
+Turbidity in excess of 5 NTUs is just noticeable to the average person.
 Treatment Technique (TT) A required process intended to reduce the level of a contaminant in drinking water.